datadiversitylab/datadiversitylab.github.io/src/publications/publication-17.md

 ---
 publicationTitle: Recent responses to climate change reveal the drivers of species extinction and survival
-publicationAuthor: Cristian Román-Palacios, and John J. Wiens
+publicationAuthor: Cristian Román-Palacios and John J. Wiens
 publicationDate: 2020
 publicationType: PNAS
 publicationAbstract: Climate change may be a major threat to biodiversity in the